alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

-## DSTS Assignment 1 Predictive Modellin Of Eating Out In Sydney
+## DSTS Assignment 1 Predictive Modelling Of Eating Out In Sydney

 Included in this repository are the following:
 1. DSTS Assignment 1 PDF file.
 2. DSTS Assignment 1 Jupyter Notebook.

+This project was coded using Python.

 A summary of this assignment's instructions and its deliverables is as follows: